SreemanM/personal-loan-campaign/README.md

 ---

 This project demonstrates an end-to-end machine-learning classification workflow for a real-world banking marketing problem, from exploratory analysis and preprocessing through model tuning and business decision support.

+## Author

+**Sreeman Mandava**

+This project was completed as part of machine learning course portfolio.